There is no standard drug for Myalgic Encephalomyelitis or Chronic Fatigue Syndrome at the time of writing.

 Research into a Drug for Myalgic Encephalomyelitis.
 25 Jan 2013

-I have had more muscle fatigue and pain in my arms and hands this last year and asked my Doctor for help for pain relief.
+At the time of writing I had had more muscle fatigue and pain in my arms and hands for some time.
+I asked my Doctor for help for pain relief.

 He referred to research and said that Amitriptaline has been found to give pain relief in those with the illnesses MS, Parkinsons and CFS.